The Colleyville City Council unanimously accepted City Manager Jennifer Fadden’s resignation following an executive session discussion on Dec. 20.

 “Jennifer has been a tremendous asset to Colleyville in leading and executing the day-to-day functions of the city,” Mayor Richard Newton said in a news release.
 “I have enjoyed working with Jennifer.
 We have made a lot of progress over a short period of time with her staff leadership.
 I speak for the entire city council in thanking Jennifer for her service to Colleyville and wishing her the best in future endeavors.”

-Newton defeated Mayor David Kelly in a May 17 election that also saw two incumbents ousted.
+Newton defeated Mayor David Kelly in a May 17 election that also saw two incumbent city council members ousted.

 The council will begin the process to find the next city manager by seeking proposals from executive search firms, according to Mark Wood, executive director of economic development and communications.